-‘Westworld’: Evan Rachel Wood Will Receive Equal Pay in The Future
+‘Westworld’: Evan Rachel Wood Will Receive Equal Pay In The Future

 “We’ve proactively gone through all of our shows — in fact, we just finished our process where we went through and made sure that there were no inappropriate disparities in pay; and where there were, if we found any, we corrected it going forward.”

 When this statement was initially made, Bloys would not confirm which actresses from their network had been given a pay rise.
-However, Evan Rachel Wood has now released a video statement to The Wrap that indicted she was one of those who received a pay rise.
+However, Evan Rachel Wood has now released a video statement to The Wrap that indicated she was one of those who received a pay rise.

 “I think I’m just now to the point where I’m getting paid the same as my male co-stars.
 I was just told that, you know, ‘Hey, you’re getting equal pay.’
 And I almost got emotional.
 I was like, ‘I have never been paid the same as my male counterparts … never, never.'”